ElmerCSC/elmerfem/elmerice/Solvers/Documentation/SSA.md

 *GL integration points number = N*

 :warning: if this scheme is not used it is to the user responsability to parameterised *beta* a a function of the grounded mask and set it to 0 for floating nodes.

+#### Post-processing variables

+- if a variable named "strbasemag" is found computes the element-averaged friction
+- if a variable names "Ceff" is found computes the nodal effictive friction coefficient

 ## SIF contents
 Solver section: